AlanHakalaDev/LilyPadPublic/deliverable-one.md

 Assessment: Playlist converter would be nice to have.

+### Rino De Guzman:

+#### Interview 1:

+Who: Rose Aco

+When: Friday, February 6, 2023

+Customer Segment: College student, 21 years old.

+Key Insights:
+Rose primarily listens to music on her iPhone but also listens to music through her macbook.
+She uses Spotify exclusively on her phone but uses both spotify and Youtube on her computer, iPad, and Google home.
+She has playlists on Spotify but **not** on YouTube.
+Interviewee was not interested in the idea of transferring from spotify to youtube Due to the fact that there are youtube ads and there would be ads during her music session Interviewee claimed a “playlist transfer tool” would be nice to have if the playlist she would be transferring from YouTube to Spotify is less than 60 songs.
+If the playlist she wants to transfer from youtube to spotify is greater than 60 songs she would say that the “playlist transfer tool” would be a must have.
+Interviewee would prefer to access the tool through the computer and not the website

+Representative Quotes:
+“Through what device would you like to access a playlist transfer tool?”
+“I would prefer to access the tool through my laptop or a computer on like a website or something” “How do you feel about a tool that would allow you to transfer your playlists from spotify to youtube?”
+“ I would not be interested, to me it is kind of pointless to transfer any of my playlists from spotify to youtube because I do not have youtube premium so if I listened to my playlist on youtube then I would have ads popping up while in spotify I can just listen without ads”

+Assessment: A nice to have if there are less than 60 songs in the playlist to transfer.
+A must have if there are greater than 60 songs in the playlist to transfer.

+#### Interview 2:

+Who: Calvin Sipin

+When: February 9, 2023

+Customer Segment: High School Student, 18 years old.

+Key Insights:
+Calvin mostly uses Spotify and sometimes uses YouTube.
+Mostly listens to music through his phone or desktop while playing games.

+Representative Quotes:
+"How does a tool with the ability to transfer your playlist to and from any platform sound?"
+"That definitely sounds cool but I don't think I would use it, I only see myself using Spotify pretty much.
+I don't think I would move to another platform, I have always been using Spotify."

+Assessment: Not interested

 ## Final Value Proposition and Customer Segments

 Based on information gathered from the interview a playlist converter is a bit too narrow and a single use tool for most people.
 Users seemed most interested in the possibility of having a playlist composed of music that is exclusive to different platforms all in one place.
 A music hub that allows users to play music and make playlists from a variety of platforms seems to fit what our typical user would be most interested in.